axeluhl/sailing-analytics/home.md

 **ATTENTION**: Make sure to always have _wiki/_ as the base path.
 So if you want to create `server/SystemBoot` then the correct URL is `wiki/server/SystemBoot`.

+If you have any questions then either contact Axel Uhl, Jens Rommel or Simon Pamiés.

 [[_TOC_]]